pachyderm/pachyderm/doc/docs/master/concepts/pipeline-concepts/datum/relationship-between-datums.md

 ### 4- **Final commit in the pipeline's output repo**

 !!!
 Note "Reminder"
-        The output produced by a pipeline's job is written to an output repo of the same name.
+        The output produced by a pipeline's job is written to an output repo of the same name (i.e., output repo name = pipeline name).

 The content of all `/pfs/out` is combined in a commit to the pipeline's output repo.
 This generally means unioning all the files together.

 !!!
 Important "The Single Datum Provenance Rule"
-     If two outputted files have the same name (i.e. two datums wrote to the same output file, creating a conflict), then an error is raised resulting in your pipeline failure.
+     If two outputted files have the same name (i.e., two datums wrote to the same output file, creating a conflict), then an error is raised, resulting in your pipeline failure.

-     To avoid this anti-pattern from the start, **have each datum write in separate files**.
-     Pachyderm provides an **environment variable `PACH_DATUM_ID`**, available in the pipeline's user code, that stores the datum ID.
-It gives an easy way to ensure that each datum outputs distinct file paths.
+     Avoid this anti-pattern from the start by **having each datum write in separate files**.
+Pachyderm provides an **environment variable `PACH_DATUM_ID`** that stores the datum ID.
+This variable is available in the pipeline's user code.
+To ensure that each datum outputs distinct file paths, you can use this variable in the name of your outputted files.
-### 5. **Next: Add a `Reduce` pipeline**
+### 5. **Next: Add a `Reduce` (Merge) pipeline**

-If you need files from different datums merged into single files in a particular way, **add a pipeline that groups the files from the previous output repo into single datums using the appropriate glob pattern and merges them as intended using your code**.
+If you need files from different datums merged into single files in a particular way:

+- **add a pipeline that groups the files** from the previous output repo into single datums using the appropriate glob pattern.
+- then **merge them as intended using your code**.

 The example that follows illustrates this two steps approach.

 ### Example: Two Steps Map/Reduce Pattern and Single Datum Provenance Rule

-In this example, we highlight a 2 pipelines pattern where a first pipeline's glob pattern splits an incoming commit into 3 datums (called "Red", "Blue", "Purple"), each producing 2 files each.
+In this example, we highlight a two pipelines pattern where a first pipeline's glob pattern splits an incoming commit into three datums (called "Datum1" (Red), "Datum2" (Blue), "Datum3" (Purple)), each producing two files each.
 The files can then be further
-appended or overwritten with other files to create your final result.
-In the example below, the following pipeline appends the content of all files in each directory into one final document.
+appended or overwritten with other files to create the final result.
+Below, a second pipeline appends the content of all files in each directory into one final document.

 !!!
 Note "Worth Noting"